- Website: www.bimkom.org, located in Jerusalem.

 - In 2006, Bimkom published a study accusing Israel of constructing the security barrier as a “land-grab” in order to annex territory and ignoring the context of terror.
 The Israeli Foreign Ministry criticized British financial support for the study, stating that “it is interference by Britain in an internal Israeli matter....
 This is not acceptable in international relations.”

-- Bimkom’s June 2008 report, “The Prohibited Zone,” criticizes Israeli planning policies and obstacles created by the Security Barrier, while erasing the context of terror.
+- A June 2008 report, “The Prohibited Zone,” also criticizes Israeli planning policies and obstacles created by the security barrier, while erasing the context of terror.

-- Regularly participates in political activity completely unrelated to planning rights, such as petitions against “collective punishment” in Gaza.
-Similarly, Bimkom petitioned the Israeli Supreme Court (along with other NGOs alleging that Israel attacked medical teams and ambulances.
+- Bimkom also petitions against “collective punishment” in Gaza and petitioned the Israeli Supreme Court (along with other NGOs) alleging that Israel attacked medical teams and ambulances.